Who organizes the Cheyenne Day of Giving each year?

 - Decide where your talents would help Day of Giving.
-Call Greta at 635-3943 or 421-3436 with other ideas.
-She will be delighted to hear from you!
+Call Day of Giving at 307-274-1044 with other ideas.
+We will be delighted to hear from you!

 Does the Cheyenne Day of Giving have a statement of philosophy which serves as a guide in decision making?